circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

 While this configuration can be powerful, there are some drawbacks.
 Maybe you want to disable inference.
 Or maybe you need to save the dependency cache _after_ running tests since the tests themselves create _more_ dependencies.

 In 2.0, jobs are broken into granular steps.
 You can compose these steps within a job at your discretion.
-This gives you greater flexibility to run your build the way you want it.
+This gives you greater flexibility to run your build the way you want.

-To learn more, please see [Configuring CircleCI 2.0]( {{ site.baseurl }}/2.0/configuration) section.
+To learn more, please see [Configuring CircleCI 2.0]( {{ site.baseurl }}/2.0/configuration).

 ### Custom Build Image

 In 1.0, you’re restricted to the build image CircleCI provides.
 In Linux builds, there are 2 images you can use: Ubuntu 12.04 and 14.04.
 While these images come with many languages and tools pre-installed, it’s frustrating if you need a version of a service or dependency that isn’t included.

-Maybe you want to use a different version of MySQL than the one included in either of these images.
-Installing that adds time and complexity to your builds.
+Maybe you want to use a different version of MySQL than the one included in either default image.
+Installing another version adds time and complexity to your builds.

 In 2.0, we support almost all public Docker images.
 You can also create a custom image and run jobs on that.
 You can even compose multiple images together (like MySQL 5.7 + Redis 3.2) and run jobs on them as if they were a single image.

-To learn more, please see [job images]( {{ site.baseurl }}/2.0/configuration/#job-images) section.
+To learn more, please see [job images]( {{ site.baseurl }}/2.0/configuration/#job-images).

 ----